Hyunmoo: Hyunmoo-5

 On 1 October 2024, the ROK Armed Forces unveiled the Transporter Erector Launcher for the Hyunmoo-5 surface-to-surface ballistic missile with a range of 3,000 kilometers at the 76th anniversary Armed Forces Day ceremony.
 The missile itself was not unveiled, only its launch canister and vehicle were displayed.
 According to data released through the South Korean National Defense Committee, the missile weighs 36 tons and has a warhead payload of 8 tons, which is the same weight as the LGM-30 Minuteman III, a 36-ton Intercontinental ballistic missile (ICBM) developed in the United States, and was developed as a bunker-buster missile for striking underground shafts in the North Korean military.

 A non-nuclear ballistic missile equipped with an 8 ton warhead is unprecedented; other modern conventional warheads generally are less than one ton.
 It probably includes a heavy dense metal penetrator or tandem charges for deeply buried bunker penetration.
 Until the 2021 abolition of the South Korea Ballistic Missile Range Guidelines, such a missile would not have been permitted.

 It is thought to be powered by a two-stage solid-fuel engine, with an estimated length of about 16 m and a diameter of 1.6 m.
 It uses a nine-axle K901 Transporter Erector Launcher vehicle produced by Kia Motors.
 The warhead can destroy structures deeper than 100 meters below the surface, missile speed is close to Mach 10 in the descending phase.

 South Korea revealed that the missiles will be deployed by the end of 2025.
-The range of this missile with an 8 ton warhead payload is reported to be up to 3500km, which could be extended to over 5500km using a different warhead under 1 ton.
+The range of this missile with an 8 ton warhead payload is reported to be up to 3500 km, which could be extended to over 5500 km using a different warhead under 1 ton.